Table of Contents

 Overview and Plot Summary

-- The English Patient (László Almásy): The central figure of the novel, a mysterious and charismatic man whose identity unfolds through fragmented memories and flashbacks.
+The English Patient (László Almásy): The central figure of the novel, who narrates his life against violent world events, is a strange and magnetic man whose life is revealed through snatches of memory and flashbacks.

-- Hana: A Canadian nurse traumatized by the war, who tends to the English patient and grapples with her own grief and loss.
+Hana: A Canadian nurse traumatized by the war, who tended the English patient and dealt with her own grief and loss.

-- Kip: An Indian sapper and bomb defuser who forms a deep bond with Hana while grappling with his own identity and allegiance.
+Kip: A sapper and bomb defuser of Indian descent sharing an intimate bond with Hana and wrestling with his own sense of identity and allegiance.

-- Caravaggio: A Canadian thief and spy who becomes entangled with the lives of the other characters, seeking retribution for past betrayals.
+Caravaggio: A Canadian thief and spy, ensnared in the other characters’ lives as he seeks retribution for past betrayals.

 Identity and Transformation